Updated by J. Clifford and N. Mendez (4/23)*

 Preserve foods by freezing, refrigerating, canning, or dehydrating: These methods are all effective at preserving foods, especially if an item cannot be eaten in a safe and reasonable amount of time.

 Build your cookware collection: Have on hand a frying pan, or learn how to grill, broil, or roast different foods.
 These skills are valuable for making small meals with great flavor.

-Using the framework for MyPlate, an example of a balanced meal containing all food groups could include a turkey sandwich with a few slices of cheese, lettuce (or salad mix), and tomatoes, along with an apple.
+Using the framework for MyPlate, an example of a balanced meal containing all food groups could include a turkey sandwich with a slice of cheese, lettuce (or salad mix), and tomatoes, along with an apple.
 A few baby carrots or pre-packaged carrot sticks on the side will boost vegetable intake by adding additional vitamins, minerals, and fiber to the meal.
-Another example includes a plate of cooked pasta with spaghetti sauce, grated Parmesan htmlcheese, and cooked lean ground beef.
-This meal, complemented with a side of canned peaches or dried apricots, has selections from each food group.
+Another example includes a plate of cooked pasta with spaghetti sauce, grated Parmesan cheese, and cooked lean ground beef.
+This meal, complemented with a side of canned peaches and steamed broccoli, has selections from each food group.
 Fresh tomatoes, onions, green peppers, or mushrooms can also be added to the sauce for more flavor and extra vegetables.
 A similar meal could be built using tortillas or rice in place of pasta, along with vegetables, fruits, and meat, beans or eggs with yogurt or a glass of milk.

 See Table 1 for examples of meals that fit the USDA’s dietary guidelines for all five food groups.

 Table 1.
 Sample daily meal plan that includes all five food groups.*